The study, published in the journal, Animal Feed Science and Technology, was run under the EU funded Feed-a-Gene project.

-The said the soybeans were grown near Toulouse in France; yielding around 3000 kg/ha; they were harvested in September 2015.
+The soybeans were grown near Toulouse in France; yielding around 3000 kg/ha; they were harvested in September 2015.

 In summary, the team said the two processing methods use were Extrusion-pressing (E) vs Flaking-pressing-cooking (F) × 2 hulling methods - with hulls (H) vs no hulls (NH).

-Following processing of the soybeans, the researchers explained that the SBM products were transported to UK for their incorporation to the starter and grower broiler diets.
-Starter (d0–14) and grower (d15–28) diets were offered to 288 Ross 308 male broilers in a 2 × 2 design.
+Following processing of the soybeans, the SBM products were transported to UK for their incorporation to the starter and grower broiler diets.

-The variables they measured consisted of average daily gain (ADG), average daily feed intake (ADFI), feed conversion ratio, apparent ileal dry matter (DM) and crude protein (CP) digestibility, jejunal histomorphometry at d14 and d28 and ileal digesta viscosity at d28 of age.
+The variables measured included average daily gain (ADG), average daily feed intake (ADFI), feed conversion ratio, apparent ileal dry matter (DM) and crude protein (CP) digestibility, jejunal histomorphometry at d14 and d28 and ileal digesta viscosity at d28 of age.

-In addition, the researchers said they assessed carcass and carcass part yield, organ weight, and empty gastrointestinal tract weight and length per small intestinal segment at d28.
+In addition, the researchers assessed carcass and carcass part yield, organ weight, and empty gastrointestinal tract weight and length per small intestinal segment at d28.

-The processing method did not affect any of the variables evaluated, they said.
+The processing method did not affect any of the variables evaluated, said the team.

 Small intestinal architecture and DM and CP digestibility were not affected by dietary treatments at either d14 or d28 post hatch, they added.

-Although there was some variation in soybean protein solubility and trypsin inhibitors amongst SBM products, these factors did not appear to affect any of the measured variables, they said.
+Although there was some variation in soybean protein solubility and trypsin inhibitors amongst SBM products, these factors did not appear to affect any of the measured variables.